► Updated car tax for new models

 First-year road tax VED for all new cars

-If you are buying a brand new car from April 2025, you’ll pay the new First Year Rates of VED.
-These very from a tenner for EVs, all the way up to £5490 for a high-polluting Lamborghini Revuelto or Rolls-Royce Phantom.
-EVs used to get a free ride, but that’s all ending now as incentives are being diluted since adoption is growing.
+If you are buying a brand new car from 1 April 2025, you’ll pay the new first-year rates of VED.
+These vary from a tenner for EVs, all the way up to £5490 for a highly-polluting Lamborghini Revuelto or Rolls-Royce Phantom.
+EVs used to get a free ride in the name of incentivising take-up, but that’s all ending from April 2025 as adoption grows.
+The taxation rate for EVs is still far below the rate for any vehicle with an engine, mind.

 Find out your vehicle’s CO2 emissions in the first column and then read across, depending on whether your car is powered by petrol, diesel or alternative fuels (LPG or CNG autogas).
-If you’re reading this on your phone, you might need to flip your screen to horizontal landscape.
+If you’re reading this on your phone, you might need to flip your screen to horizontal landscape to fit it all on the screen.

 CO2 (g/km) | DIESEL CARS (TC49) THAT MEET RDE2 STANDARD AND PETROL CARS (TC48) | ALL OTHER DIESEL CARS (TC49) | ALTERNATIVE FUEL CARS (TC59) |